 NSCSS / Club 90 information and update

-Lake, along with Canada and the rest of the world is currently facing a
+Lake, along with Canada and the rest of the world continues to deal with a

 COVID-19 pandemic that is impacting day-to-day activities locally and

 abroad and has left people ill.
-The virus has impacted operations
+The virus had impacted operations

 at North Shore Community Support Services and Club 90.
 The

-situation is now improving and some of the restrictions are being
+situation is now improving and most of the restrictions are being

-one-on-one counselling and group sessions now available, but is not
+one-on-one counselling and group sessions subject to COVID-19 protocols.

-public health state of emergency was declared in Ontario on March
+public health state of emergency that was declared in Ontario on March

 getting infected by the COVID-19 virus.

-following updated measures are in effect at NSCSS / Club 90:
+At the present time, the following measures are in effect at Club 90:

 Please note that other social services and businesses have also had to suspeend their programs and close operations.

-- Mental health workers will make outreach calls to check on your well-being.
+- Mental health workers will continue to make outreach calls to check on your well-being.

 - "The Beehive", a drop-in centre run by the Consumers Survivors Initiative is closed.